World Children’s Day: Raising awareness of the most vulnerable

 A bit of history: Why is November 20th celebrated?

-On November 20, 1959, the UN General Assembly adopted the Declaration of the Rights of the Child.
+On November 20, 1959, the General Assembly -one of the main bodies of the UN– adopted the Declaration of the Rights of the Child.

 This text had been preceded by the Geneva Declaration of 1924, a document in which the League of Nations (from which the United Nations would later emerge), and after the horrors of World War I, assumed the existence of a series of specific rights for children and the responsibility of adults towards minors.